bulletz4dwin/File-Modifier/README.md

    3. Then add you your extension if you want (dont forget to type "." before typing your desired extension
    4. Click start and simply wait few seconds

+The .py version requires python, to run the program without python use the .exe file

 I am open to all feedbacks/new versions and features